Zooparc de Trégomeur

-The Trégomeur Zoopark is a zoological park and botanical garden located on 14 hectares in a valley in the commune of Trégomeur in the Côtes-d'Armor department in Brittany.
+The Trégomeur Zoopark (Park loened-loened Tregomer) is a zoological park and botanical garden located on 14 hectares in a valley in the commune of Trégomeur in the Côtes-d'Armor department in Brittany.
 Owned by the department, its mission is the conservation of species and the presentation of animals in their ecosystem.
 The zoo specializes on the nature of Asia and Madagascar and includes more than 300 animals representing around 60 different species.
 In 2018, the park attendance was 88,000 visitors.